Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \subsection{Comparison with Baselines}

-We evaluate end-to-end performance, which reflects the quality of the final downstream model after the complete feature augmentation pipeline.
-Unless stated otherwise, we use \texttt{gpt-4o-mini} as the LLM backend, search for paths with maximum path length $\ell=7$, select $\pi = 10$ join paths, and extract $\kappa = 10$ features per dataset.

-\textbf{Effectiveness.} As listed in Table~\ref{tab:end-to-end-effectiveness}, \hippasus achieves the best performance on 9 out of 12 datasets, with average improvements of 26.8\% over ARDA, 14.5\% over AutoFeat, and 18.6\% over FeatPilot.
+Using the default parameters, we evaluate end-to-end performance, which reflects the quality of the final downstream model after the complete feature augmentation pipeline. \textbf{Effectiveness.} As listed in Table~\ref{tab:end-to-end-effectiveness}, \hippasus achieves the best performance on 8 out of 12 datasets, with average improvements of 26.8\% over ARDA, 15.1\% over AutoFeat, and 16.2\% over FeatPilot.
 We attribute this to several limitations or weaknesses of existing approaches, which \hippasus overcomes via its hybrid (statistics- and semantics-driven) method.
 ARDA's 1-hop exploration strategy prevents it from discovering distant features, leading to poor performance on multi-hop schemas such as \textit{Eyemove}, \textit{Fraud}, and \textit{Poverty}, while excelling on \textit{School}'s star schema, where informative features are within one hop.
-AutoFeat ranks join paths using cheaper statistical metrics (relevancy and redundancy scores), which fails to effectively address search space complexity, resulting in suboptimal path selection that misses semantically meaningful relationships.
+AutoFeat ranks join paths using cheaper statistical metrics (relevancy and redundancy scores), which fail to effectively address search space complexity, resulting in suboptimal path selection that misses semantically meaningful relationships.
 FeatPilot trains LSTM models to predict join path quality and employs embeddings for feature clustering, but this added complexity yields marginal benefits, suggesting that embeddings alone are insufficient for capturing task-specific semantic relevance in path exploration.
-Finally, the Base method, which uses only the initial table without augmentation, shows poor performance, demonstrating the clear value of feature augmentation.
+Finally, the Base method shows poor performance, demonstrating the clear value of feature augmentation.